 - In Burnout Paradise, get the Jansen P12 88 Special and hit the boost.

 - In the Vol. 3 update Need for Speed Unbound, drive the DMC DeLorean at 88 mph for 3 seconds and enjoy the fire streaks a la-Back to the Future.

 - Mega Man 7: This was probably the inspiration for Turbo Man, a Robot Master that transforms into a racecar, and his weapon, the Scorch Wheel.

-- In one Spongebob Squarepants episode, Sandy was going so fast on a "sandboard" (the underwater equivalent of a snowboard) she catches fire and leaves a trail of glass behind.
-I think there were a few more that had the usual trail of fire.
+- In the SpongeBob SquarePants episode “I Had an Accident,” Sandy was going so fast on a "sandboard" (the underwater equivalent of a snowboard) she catches fire and leaves a trail of glass behind.

 - Back to the Future: The Animated Adaptation extended the "two flaming tire trails" to anything that traveled through time, including a barrel sliding down a waterfall.